 It is hard to believe that with all we know about the dangers of driving under the influence of alcohol, people are still drinking and driving.
 These dangerously irresponsible drivers are endangering themselves, their passengers, and other innocent drivers on Indiana roads every day.
-We believe that the more you know about the dangers of drunk driving, the better able you will be to avoid becoming a victim of this risky and criminal behavior.
+Our Indianapolis drunk driving accident attorney believes that the more you know about the dangers of drunk driving, the better able you will be to avoid becoming a victim of this risky and criminal behavior.

 What Is Drunk Driving in Indiana?